svsumit98/FAQ-Bharat-BD/README.md

 Steps:

-- initialising the npm, nodemon and created a gitignore files and write node_modeules in it.
+- Initialising the npm, nodemon and created a gitignore files and write node_modeules in it.
 - Setup the Database and Created the Schema for FAQ.
 - Creating the faqRouter post route for posting the frequently asked questions.
 - installed redis in windows using Chocolatey.